 59 Candlewood Road, the Jeremiah Kinsman house (1752) - Stephen Kinsman built the house at 59 Candlewood Rd. in 1752.
 He bequeathed to his son Jeremiah "all my lands in Walker's Swamp with the dwelling house and buildings thereon, recorded Dec.27, 1756, by which time Jeremiah and his wife Sara Harris were living in it.
 This house is protected by a preservation agreement with the town of Ipswich and the Historical Commission.

 100 High Street, the Joseph Fowler house (1720 – 1756) - Joseph Fowler, a carpenter bought the lot in 1720.
 Records indicate that a house may have existed before Fowler obtained it.
 The house has a 1-1/2 story, gambrel roof with a central chimney and exposed “gunstock” posts.

-7 South Village Green, the Col. John Baker House (1761) - Daniel Rogers sold his homestead to John Baker in 1761 and Baker built this house, which has much original material, including Georgian paneling and original fireplaces.
+7 South Village Green, the Rev. John Rogers – Col. John Baker House (c 1700-1761) - Daniel Rogers sold the old Rogers homestead to John Baker in 1761 and Baker greatly altered or built this house, which has much original material, including Georgian paneling and original fireplaces.
 This house is protected by a preservation agreement with the Ipswich Historical Commission.

 9 High Street, the Samuel Newman house (1762) - Joseph Newman built the house at 9 High Street in 1762.
 It was later owned by Samuel Newman.
 The present form of this house is composed of at least 3 structures, and the attic tells the story.
 It started out as a colonial home with a center chimney and center entrance.